 We conclude this section by a qualitative discussion on the relation between WA effects and other projection effects that could change the prediction of the large scale bispectrum.
 Wide-angle effects introduce corrections which scale as $(k x_3)^{-n}$ at order $n=i+j$ in the perturbative expansion.
 At the largest scales, relativistic effects beyond the Newtonian description in Eqs. (\ref{eq:Z1}-\ref{eq:Z2}), induces corrections which scale as $(\mathcal{H}/k)^n$.
 These have been first computed in linear theory in Refs.~\cite{Yoo:2009au,Yoo:2010ni,Challinor:2011bk,Bonvin:2011bg,Jeong:2011as} and then extended to higher order in perturbation theory in Refs.~\cite{Yoo:2014sfa,Bertacca:2014dra,DiDio:2014lka,DiDio:2018zmk,DiDio:2020jvo,Magi:2022nfy}.
-Therefore, we expect that these two contributions have similar amplitudes for deep surveys $x_3\sim \mathcal{H}^{-1}$, while at low redshift wide-angle effects are the main correction at large scales.
+Therefore, we expect that these two contributions have similar amplitudes for deep surveys $x_3\sim \mathcal{H}^{-1}$, while at low redshift wide-angle effects are the main correction at large scales\footnote{ Let us note that wide-angle and relativistic effects exhibit comparable amplitudes even in the context of 2-point statistics.
+Furthermore, wide-angle effects are sensitive to the definition of the line of sight.
+Specifically, when employing the end-point line-of-sight (as in our work), a significant enhancement of the wide-angle corrections is observed, which has already been detected in the BOSS catalog.~\cite{Gaztanaga:2015jrs,BeutlerCastorinaZhang2018}}.
 So far the relativistic effects has been included in the 3-dimensional Fourier bispectrum only within the flat-sky approximation\footnote{Wide-angle effects are naturally included in the angular bispectrum, see e.g.~Refs.~\cite{DiDio:2014lka,DiDio:2015bua,DiDio:2016gpd,Assassi:2017lea,DiDio:2018unb,Montandon:2022ulz}, and in the Spherical-Bessel decomposition~\cite{Bertacca:2017dzm}.
 However the 3-dimensional information is diluted in a large number of data points and its analysis will be hardly feasible with upcoming galaxy catalogs.}, see e.g.~\cite{Umeh:2016nuh,Jolicoeur:2017nyt,Clarkson:2018dwn,Jeong:2019igb,deWeerd:2019cae} or neglecting the convolution with a realistic window function \cite{NoorikuhaniScoccimarro2022}.
 Our approach can be straightforwardly extended to also incorporate relativistic corrections and, therefore, it will allow a complete and correct description of galaxy clustering at the largest scales.